Roseinfire/HtmlS/README.md

 In spite of updates, html is too old to be comfortable. <br>
 HtmlScript is the markup language above Html. <br>
 Written to be `more` `flexible` and more `comfortable`

+## Advantages
+`HtmlScript` provides solutions for classical html problems. <br>
+No need to close tags, `no need tricks` with css. <br>
+Easily create elements with relative sizes. <br>
+Choose the layout and don't think about screen orientation. <br>
+Seems that images look bad before loaded? <br>
+We provide a preview while the site isn't loaded completely. <br>
+With HtmlScript you can `almost draw` sites.

 ## Needed knowledge
 * CSS 3.0